John Green (priest)

 He headed the Naval Chaplaincy Service Board of Management with responsibility for policy making and overall leadership.
 As Archdeacon for the Royal Navy he was the senior Anglican chaplain in the Royal Navy.

 Green was appointed Companion of the Order of the Bath (CB) in the 2010 New Year Honours.

 In September 2013, Green became Associate Minister at St Mary Magdalen, Chapelfields, in the Diocese of Coventry, a post which he relinquished on his retirement in 2017.

+In 2019, Green moved to the northwest Highlands of Scotland, near the village of Drumbeg, and holds permission to officiate in the united diocese of Moray, Ross and Caithness in the Scottish Episcopal Church.
+He was appointed a Deputy Lieutenant of Sutherland in March 2025.